Does what I eat affect my calcium level?

 Here’s a list of foods that contain calcium:

-This is a useful list of food containing calcium from Great Western Hospitals NHS Foundation Trust which also gives other excellent dietary advice.
+This is a useful list of food containing calcium from the Great Western Hospitals NHS Foundation Trust which you can download and print off.

 Does water contain calcium?